Sector(s)

 Overview

-Illinois Legal Aid Online (ILAO) provides legal information tailored to the needs of Illinois residents, many of whom face barriers related to cost, language, or access.
+Illinois Legal Aid Online (ILAO) provides legal information tailored to the needs of Illinois residents, many of whom face barriers related to cost, language, or general access to legal help.

 Challenges